MPhil: minimum 12 months full time; minimum 24 months part time

 The School of Chemical Engineering and Advanced Materials runs a postgraduate training programme that is compulsory for all new students and involves selected taught modules.
 You also receive research training from the Science, Agriculture and Engineering Graduate School that covers professional/key skills, personal development and research techniques.
 You have the opportunity to supplement your income by undertaking laboratory demonstrating and tutorial classes.

-Normally a minimum of an upper-second-class Honours degree and preferably a good Master's degree in a relevant discipline.
+An upper-second-class Honours degree and preferably a good master’s degree, or international equivalent, in a relevant discipline.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.